KwatMDPhD/Note/talk.md

 Maintain eye contact.

-Think with my body, especially my hands.
+Think with body and hands.

 Deliver energy.